The reason this exists

 What that card really was

 That card wasn't something he used to fix everything.
-It was something he returned to.
+It was something he came back to.
 A way to steady himself.
-A way to remember who he was — not just in the good moments, but especially in the hard ones.
+A way to remember who he was, not just in the good moments, but especially in the hard ones.

 Eleven years

-He lived eleven years longer than the timeline his doctors gave him.
+He lived eleven years beyond what his doctors said was possible.

 What I carried next